recap/domainsplitting/README.md

 Next we can calculate to cost of every graph partitioning (our 8 solutions).
 The cost function gives us an indication on which partitions lower the sensitivity leak (one of the risks).

+#### Problem size
+The problem size grows with respect to the number of domains and the number of nodes.
+It can be described as the n-tuples of m-sets problem which is m^n where is m is the number of domains and n is do number of nodes in the graph.
+So for a workflow with  9 nodes and 4 domains we get 4^9 = 262144 solutions.

 #### Using the code
 ```
 node domainsplitting.js -a application01.json --domains A,B